kentcdodds/old-kentcdodds.com/content/blog/answers-to-common-questions-about-render-props/index.md

 title: Answers to common questions about render props
 date: '2018-02-12'
 author: Kent C. Dodds
-description:
-  "_Because there's a ton of hype, and a bunch of questions ⚛️ \U0001F914_"
+description: _Because there's a ton of hype, and a bunch of questions ⚛️_
 keywords:
   - JavaScript
   - React